brk-worse-than-byte/nmesh/README.md

 ##Goals
 Ultimately, the goal was to have a generator that isn't a generator - quick setup of an nodejs app with all my favorite parts: fast routing/middleware, nodejs, templating, CRUD and web sockets setup along with API ready to go and boilerplate for all of this.

--test
--test2
--test3

 ##Getting Started
 There are a few pre-requisites for __global install__ via npm.
 This assumes you have Nodejs & npm installed.
 If not, visit https://nodejs.org to get started.
 Minimum version 0.12.x; Prefered is current 4.4.5.
 Has not been tested with Nodejs >4.4.5.

-+MongoDB - https://docs.mongodb.com/manual/installation/ Hint: if you're on OS X just do the brew.
++ MongoDB - https://docs.mongodb.com/manual/installation/ Hint: if you're on OS X just do the brew.
 This is the only pre-req needed in both dev and production.

-*BrowserSync - Auto-refresh the browser window when making changes. https://github.com/BrowserSync/browser-sync.
+* BrowserSync - Auto-refresh the browser window when making changes. https://github.com/BrowserSync/browser-sync.

-*Handlebars - This is for pre-compiling.
+* Handlebars - This is for pre-compiling.
 You don't need this in production.

 ```
 File/Folder Tree: